Are you planning a trip to Panama? Or, maybe you’re an armchair traveler wanting to be carried away to a tropical destination?

 Beneath a Panamanian Moon by David Terrenoire

-Beneath a Panamanian moon is a thriller about a retired spy from D.C. who ends up taking an assignment in Panama.
+Beneath a Panamanian moon is a thriller about a retired spy from D.C. who takes an assignment in Panama.
 He plays piano at a resort as a coverup.
 Meanwhile, he’s in charge of keeping an eye on the American mercenaries and Colombians at the hotel.
-This is a fast-paced novel that will leave you laughing and glued to the book until the very last page.
+This fast-paced novel will leave you laughing and glued to the book until the very last page.

-Panama has a complex history with worldwide recognition.
+Panama has a complex history, and books can help you make more sense of it.
 Whether you’re looking for books on the Panama Canal, Panama Papers, or more, you’ll find them here.

 Path Between the Seas by David McCullough

 At 698 pages long, Path Between the Seas is seemingly only fit for die-hard history buffs.
 But the story is so captivating that many people who normally aren’t drawn to historical books enjoy it too.